-- Forrester Research predicts that the RPA market, including software and services, will grow to \$22 billion by 2025.5 - In 2022, 35% of companies used AI in their business, and an additional 42% are exploring AI.6 - According to a report by The Economist, 86% of financial services executives plan to increase AI-related investments through 2025.7 - In a McKinsey survey "The State of AI in 2022 and a half decade in review", the average number of AI capabilities that organizations use, such as natural-language generation and computer vision, has doubled-from 1.9 in 2018 to 3.8 in 2022.8 - Recent research by IBM shows global uptake of AI is becoming more prevalent across all industries, with over a third (35 percent) of businesses reporting its use in 2022 - a four-point increase from the previous year.9 - In a survey by Nvidia 58 percent of executives in financial services companies say AI is important to their company's future success, up from 39% a year ago.10 - According to a Deloitte survey, over 50% of organizations are planning on incorporating the use of Al and automation technologies in 2023.11 - 40% fewer hours are needed to process routine paperwork when even the most rudimentary AI-based extraction techniques are implemented.12
+- Forrester Research predicts that the RPA market, including software and services, will grow to \$22 billion by 2025.4 - In 2022, 35% of companies used AI in their business, and an additional 42% are exploring AI.5 - According to a report by The Economist, 86% of financial services executives plan to increase Al-related investments through 2025.6 - In a McKinsey survey7 "The State of AI in 2023: Generative AI's breakout year", 79 percent of respondents say they've had at least some exposure to gen AI, either for work or outside of work, and 22 percent say they are regularly using it in their own work.
+And 60 percent of organizations with reported AI adoption are using gen AI. - Recent research by IBM shows global uptake of AI is becoming more prevalent across all industries, with over a third (35 percent) of businesses reporting its use in 2022 - a four-point increase from the previous year.8 - In a survey by Nvidia 58 percent of executives in financial services companies say AI is important to their company's future success, up from 39% a year ago.9 - According to a Deloitte survey, over 50% of organizations are planning on incorporating the use of Al and automation technologies in 2023.10 - 40% fewer hours are needed to process routine paperwork when even the most rudimentary AI-based extraction techniques are implemented.11 - Venture capital investments in AI companies soared in 2023, reaching \$50 billion12, a slight increase from 2022.